MileHacker Logo

 Lost Document Procedures

-• Contact your country's embassy or consulate.
+• Communicate with your country's's embassy or consulate.

 • File a police report for stolen items.